steveswinsburg/xbdd-maven-plugin/README.md

 * `projectVersion` - optional.
 The version of the project in XBDD.
 If left blank it will default to the version of the project from the POM.
 * `buildNumber` - optional.
 If using a CI tool like Bamboo you might like to pass this in, otherwise it will default to epoch seconds.
 * `filesets` - required.
 Standard fileset config for listing the json report files.
 Note that only `includes` are currently supported.
 Raise a ticket if you want excludes to be supported as well.
 Proior to 1.4, this property was `reports` and has a set of reports that you could upload, but this wasn't flexible enough.
 The `reports` param will be dropped in 1.5.
+* `xbdd.skip` - optional.
+Set to true to skip plugin execution.
+Leave this out or set to false if it is to run normally.

 # For developers (building)
 Build and test: